Zookeeper and Animal Trainer

 It's not the wild, obviously, but it's the very best we can do.
 And if those animals can serve as "ambassadors for their species" to hopefully inspire visitors to care enough about their wild counterparts to practice conservation, I believe this is a very important mission, too.

-Asked by Acelest about 10 years ago
+Asked by Andrew over 12 years ago

 Hi